-Melkior will undertake a geological field program and plans to undertake a GEOTECH helicopter borne EM, magnetometer survey over the entire White Lake Hemlo Project in 2018.
+In January 2019, Melkior undertook a geological field program and undertook a GEOTECH helicopter borne EM, magnetometer survey over the entire White Lake Hemlo Project.
 Melkior's goal is to advance the White Lake Project to the drill stage.
 The Kakeeway claim has an existing MNDM Exploration Permit in good standing that permits drilling.